billym711/Project8/README.md

-# Project 1: Basic Calculator
+# Project 8: Movie Search App

-An Android app for a simple calculator, for C323 Android Mobile Development.
+An Android app that searches movies from IMDb, for C323 Android Mobile Development.
-It has addition, subtraction, multiplication, division, decimals, a percent button, a negative button, and a clear button.

 ## Functionality

 The following **required** functionality is completed:

-* [ ] User can enter a number (displayed on the top)
-* [ ] User can choose an operation and choose another number
+* [ ] User can type the name of a movie and search for it
+* [ ] App displays movie poster image, name, rating, release date, and review score
-* [ ] User can choose another operation or equals to view the result
+* [ ] User can click a button to visit the movie's IMDb page
-* [ ] User can clear everything with C button
+* [ ] User can click a button to share the movie name and page
-* [ ] User can make numbers negative or positive with +/-
-* [ ] User can choose % to divide the current number by 100.
+* [ ] User can click a button that automatically drafts a feedback email

 The following **extensions** are implemented: